DanielCloudSec/amazon-virtual-assistant-sop/README.md

 # Cloud Onboarding SOPs

 This repository contains real-world onboarding documents, checklists, and SOPs used to train virtual assistants for an e-commerce and cloud-enabled business.
+This is the basic process I used to hire over 11 VAs for my Amazon FBA/FBM business that I scaled to over $1M+ a year in revenue.

 ## Features
 - Markdown SOPs for repeatable business operations